Estates Process.

 Step 1 - Get in touch.

-It is important that a representative of the Estate or the solicitor acting for the Estate let us know as soon as possible when someone has passed away so that we can update the Member’s accounts and put any necessary safeguards in place to prevent unauthorised transactions from occurring.
-To help us identify the correct Member we will need a certified copy of the Death Certificate.
+It is important that you let us know as soon as possible when a loved one has passed away, so that we can update their accounts.
+We will then put any necessary safeguards in place to prevent unauthorised transactions from occurring.

 When you are ready to get in touch, or if you have any questions, you can contact us by: